Domspace/Helix-Nebula-Skybox/README.md

 3.The folder should be empty

-4.Unzip the skybox and put all files in the folder
+4.Unzip the skybox and put all files in the folder(except for "Installation and License")

+5.Profit!